wanghan4034/DeepBurst/README.md

 ## **System Requirements**

-BurstFormer was trained on a server equipped with 28 Intel(R) Xeon(R) Gold 6132 CPUs @ 2.60GHz, 60 GB RAM, and 1 NVIDIA A100 GPU with 16 GB memory.
+DeepBurst was trained on a server equipped with 28 Intel(R) Xeon(R) Gold 6132 CPUs @ 2.60GHz, 60 GB RAM, and 1 NVIDIA A100 GPU with 16 GB memory.

 ### **Hardware**